 Uzbekistan cultural tour – 8 days

-This cultural tour to the main Silk Road cities of Uzbekistan, gives an opportunity to get familiar with an ancient history of Samarkand, Bukhara and Khiva.
+This cultural tour to the main Silk Road cities of Uzbekistan gives an opportunity to get familiar with the ancient history of Samarkand, Bukhara and Khiva.
 You will explore magnificent medieval mosques and minarets with the stories related to them.
 The visits to the bustling oriental Bazaars and interaction with welcoming local people will leave nice memories about the trip.

 Places visited: Tashkent, Khiva, Bukhara, Samarkand

 - Sightseeing tour in Khiva, Bukhara, and Samarkand

 - Viewing the oldest known copy of the Koran in Tashkent

 - Visits to Ichon-Qala, Bukhara’s Ark, and Registan

 Arrive in Tashkent and meet by our driver who transfers you to the hotel.

 Day 2 –Tashkent